 flanked by narrow bands in sterling silver (see detail right) instead of the three

 gold-plated bands used later.
-Internally, the earlier 149s have a heavy brass two-stage
+Internally, the earlier 149s have the heavy brass two-stage

-filling mechanism of the type used in Montblancs of the '30s and '40s.
+filling mechanism of the type first used in top-line Montblancs of the '30s and '40s.

 For many years vintage 149s weren't terribly expensive --